 Short days, cooler temperatures and maybe a little snow shouldn’t deter you from visiting the Bratislava Christmas market.
 In fact, Bratislava in winter is beautiful and busy with seasonal events and Christmas customs.

-The atmosphere in Bratislava is driven by the presence of local residents.
-Christmas is not an event for tourists, Slovakians meet their friends and family for a Christmas market lunch or enjoy an after work mulled wine with colleagues.
+Christmas is not just an event for tourists, Slovakians meet their friends and family for a Christmas market lunch or enjoy an after-work mulled wine with colleagues.
 It’s the warm, local people who really make Bratislava worth visiting.

 The Christmas markets in Bratislava may be small but they are cosy, less crowded and more authentic than neighbouring markets.
 The food is carefully prepared and delicious while decorations and gifts are crafted by artisans.

-Location: Hlavné Námestie (Main Square) and Hviezdoslav Square.
+Location: Hlavné Námestie (Main Square), Hviezdoslav Square and Františkánske Square.

 Reason to visit: Bratislava is an easy day trip from Vienna or a stop on the way from Prague to Budapest.
 It’s quiet and affordable with a chance of snow.